JohnGim/letspayalex/README.md

 - `brew install mongodb-community@7.0`.
 - Set up a folder for the database, e.g. `mkdir -p data/db`.

+Install typescript globally via `npm install -g typescript`.
+You may need to run `npm link typescript` and add `--legacy-peer-deps` to the `npm install` command if you get an error.

 ## Run the Application

 Run the database with `mongod --dbpath data/db`.